OPS-E2E-PPE/VBA-Docs/api/Word.CustomLabel.PageSize.md

 keywords: vbawd10.chm152371212
 f1_keywords:
 - vbawd10.chm152371212
-ms.prod: word
 api_name:
 - Word.CustomLabel.PageSize
 ms.assetid: b2a9e63e-041a-d4fc-6135-0e1e294886a2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CustomLabel.PageSize property (Word)

 Returns or sets the page size for the specified custom mailing label.
 Read/write **WdCustomLabelPageSize**.

 ## Syntax

 _expression_. `PageSize`

 _expression_ Required.
 A variable that represents a '[CustomLabel](Word.CustomLabel.md)' object.

 ## Remarks

 Some of the **WdCustomLabelPageSize** constants may not be available to you, depending on the language support (U.S. English, for example) that you have selected or installed.

 ## Example